-- A. Archbold provides a designated, web-based application tool for providers to document required elements of informed consent from patients.
-Archbold Form MS-108, "Informed Consent and Request for Surgically Invasive Procedure, or Diagnostic Procedure, or Treatment" is also available for use during down-time procedures. - B. Archbold may provide language translation and interpretation services along with additional auxiliary aids for vision, speech, hearing and cognitively impaired patients to assist Responsible Physician or their designee in informing the patient. - C. An Archbold staff member or family member who is not consenting on behalf of the patient may witness the patient's or consenting party's signature. - D. Staff may answer patient questions concerning the proposed treatment or procedure with the Responsible Physician being contacted if the patient has questions about the nature of the treatment or procedure, or its benefits or risks indicating the patient may not have sufficient information about the procedure.
+- A. The Medical Center provides a designated, web-based application tool for providers to document required elements of informed consent from patients.
+Archbold Form MS-108, "Informed Consent and Request for Surgically Invasive Procedure, or Diagnostic Procedure, or Treatment" is also available for use during down-time procedures. - B. The Medical Center may provide language translation and interpretation services and may provide information to assist vision, speech, hearing and cognitively impaired patients to assist Responsible Physician or their designee in informing the patient. - C. A Medical Center staff member or family member who is not consenting on behalf of the patient may witness the patient's or consenting party's signature. - D. Staff may answer patient questions concerning the proposed treatment or procedure with the Responsible Physician being contacted if the patient has questions about the nature of the treatment or procedure, or its benefits or risks indicating the patient may not have sufficient information about the procedure.